rnazmolab/plain-github-pages/README.md

 # plain-github-pages

-A minimal live demo for GitHub Pages.
+A minimal live demo of GitHub Pages.

+## Purpose of this repo

+- Create a live demo for GitHub Pages for my own reference.

 ## Links